HighKingofMelons/Sep4IotDevice/README.md

 * Select appropriate env according to the computer of which is used to program the device.
 E.g. if the programmer (Atmel-ICE) is plugged into a windows machine, use windows.
 By default Windows is selected.

+* Run the script `scripts/init_lora.sh` from inside its directory, and configure the tokens in the generated ´include/LoRaWAN.h´.

 * Press Upload/Remote Upload